Webex

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Haivision is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Intermedia and Haivision are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Meetings products to evaluate alongside.

 Top Intermedia alternatives in Meetings are ranked by recent ship velocity.
 Browse the "Intermedia alternatives" section above for the current picks, or visit /alternatives/intermedia for the full list with editorial commentary on each.